BrookJeynes/2020DigitalStudyGuide/README.md

 <br>

 <b>Useability Principles</b> <br>
 There are seven main useability principles that will be focused on, hierachy, harmony, contrast, repetition, alignment, proximity and balance.
 The combination of these priciples help the users navigate though a webpage with ease giving them the best experience and allowing them to know how the webpage is meant to be used.
-These principles help visually and practically for the user with the use of colour design all the way to easy navigation for the blind (using screen readers)
+These principles help visually and practically for the user with the use of colour design all the way to easy navigation for the blind (using screen readers).

 <br><li><b>Useability Principles</b>
-<ol>- Hierachy: .</ol>
+<ol>- Hierachy: "This principle can be used to highlight the importance of particular content and features, encouraging users to respond to important elements.
+When designing a web page, it can be helpful to keep in mind the natural tendency of users to assign greater importance to content at the top left of the screen, and less importance as they move from the top down and from left to right." - (School Resources, 2020)</ol>
-<ol>- Harmony: .</ol>
+<ol>- Harmony: "Harmony offers an interpretation of proximity to ensure components as a whole provide valuable meaning and are complementary across the interface.
+In a data driven context, it is not always harmonious to place certain datasets with others.
+Sometimes it is better to place datasets on separate screens to avoid confusion or otherwise improve the experience." - (School Resources, 2020)</ol>
-<ol>- Contrast: .</ol>
+<ol>- Contrast: "Contrast is what you see when you compare things that are different.
+Humans are wired to notice differences, and the clever use of contrast can support powerful interactions.
+Contrast can be achieved in simple ways by utilising elements such as colour and space, and in conjunction with other principles such as proportion and scale." - (School Resources, 2020)</ol>
-<ol>- Repetition: .</ol>
+<ol>- Repetition: "The principle of repetition provides predictability through the reusability of elements, and is commonly used in data-driven solutions.
+The repeated elements could be page constructs, sections or product layouts.
+This allows users to learn the user environment and predict where they will be able to source information they require." - (School Resources, 2020)</ol>
-<ol>- Alignment: .</ol>
+<ol>- Alignment: "Alignment is a principle of design that is conducive to how users infer information from a layout.
+Alignment of images, text and objects provides structure, eliminates potential haphazardness and allows the user to effectively scan information." - (School Resources, 2020)</ol>
-<ol>- Proximity: .</ol>
+<ol>- Proximity: "When presented with information, users will mentally group together elements that are close to each other in a space.
+It is suggested that many users 'clump' these into a summarised object.
+It is important to keep this in mind when developing a data-rich user experience.
+When data is placed close to other data, a relationship is often inferred based on a user's understanding of the logical layout of data.
+Changing the physical proximity of the data changes its potential meaning and how a user interprets it.
+This is an important consideration in delivering meaningful data to a user." - (School Resources, 2020)</ol>
-<ol>- Balance: .</ol>
+<ol>- Balance: "Balance in an interface refers to a sense of equilibrium and symmetry in the eyes of the user, allowing the user to effortlessly interpret the interface.
+Balance is sometimes informal — meaning it isn't exact, and is more of a general appreciation of perspective.
+Balance in a web context may mean simply that the breakdown of the page shows symmetry in relation to chunks of detail." - (School Resources, 2020)</ol>
 </li>

 <hr>